google/applied-machine-learning-intensive/v2/06_other_models/02_knn/slides.md

 # When to use KNN?

-KNN is a “lazy learner” algorithm - doesn’t learn a discriminative function from the training set (no generalization until query is made).
+KNN is a “lazy learner” algorithm - it doesn’t learn a discriminative function from the training set (no generalization until query is made).

 Use when:
 * Dataset is relatively small